35 Things You Don’t Clean But Should ASAP

 When was the last time you cleaned behind the refrigerator, including the coils?
 Periodically cleaning the coils takes just 15 minutes and can help reduce electricity bills while also extending the life of your refrigerator.
 So try cleaning the coils every six months.

-Just because you’re washing clothes regularly, it doesn’t mean your washer don’t need cleaning.
+Just because you’re washing clothes regularly, your washer itself still needs cleaning.
 Once a month, run an empty load with just hot water and bleach.
 Front load washers are especially prone to unpleasant smells and liable to mold if not cleaned on a regular basis.
 Here’s how to clean a front load washer.

 Your toothbrush isn’t keeping its germs to itself.
 A study from public health organization NSF International found that 64 percent of toothbrush holders contained mold and yeast, compared to 27 percent of toilet seats.
 They’re also far more likely to contain coliforms or staph, according to the study.
 “You put in your brush, which is damp or wet, and that residual water drips down and collects in the bottom of the cup,” says microbiologist Lisa Yakas, senior project manager for NSF.
 “Germs tend to like warm and moist environments.”
 Most holders can go in the dishwasher, which will get rid of any icky residue and the germs feeding on it, so toss yours in weekly or monthly, she recommends.
 This is the best way to remove hard water stains.

-You probably clean the coffee pot, but you’ll want to give the whole machine a deep clean every once in a while—NSF data show that coffee reservoirs where you pour water are even dirtier than toilet seats and toilet handles.
+You probably clean the coffee pot, but you’ll want to give the whole machine a deep clean every once in a while — NSF data show that coffee reservoirs can be even dirtier than toilet seats and toilet handles.

 Clean it: Leaving the reservoir open when you’re done making coffee will help clear out the moisture germs love.
 Every now and then, clean the reservoir by filling it with equal parts water and vinegar.
 Turn on the machine so the vinegar cleans the carafe, plus eliminates mineral buildup in the machine’s pipes.
 Once the pot is done, “brew” a pot of plain water to eliminate any traces of vinegar.